divby00/solstice/README.md

 Installation
 ============
-At the moment there is no binary distribution of this project, to run this game install Python 2.7 and Pygame 1.9, clone the project with git or download the source code from the button at the right and run python src/solstice.py.
+At the moment there is no binary distribution of this project, to run this game install Python 2.7 and Pygame 1.9, clone the project with git or download the source code from the button at the right and run python src/solstice.py from project's root folder.

 Screenshots
 ===========